alikiki/STAT343_project/STAT343_final.md

 test = not_train[validate_idx,]
 ```

 We first fit a simple model with no interaction terms.
 We cycle the order of the covariates in order to ask whether the categorical covariates are significant when compared against the full model.
-From the F-tests, we conclude that both the categorical covariates are significant in the full model i.e. there are significant differences between sites and also between object types.

-The diagnostic plots signify that the model is reasonably good - in particular, the linearity and normality assumptions are reasonable, save for a few outliers in the QQ plot.
-However, the data appears to be heteroskedastic, as indicated by the sloped scale-location plot and the various diagnostic plots.

 ```r